 The dock is within walking distance of town.
-Larger ships will use tenders to bring the passengers ashore.
+Larger ships will use the port tenders to bring the passengers ashore.

 Printable map to take along.